binh234/nanosam/README.md

 ## 👍 Usage

-Using NanoSAM from Python looks like this
+Using NanoSAM from Python looks like this.
+You can also see the notebook [here](notebooks/getting_started.ipynb) for more details

 ```python3
 from nanosam.utils.predictor import Predictor